David Plank, Managing Principal, WRSS Food & Nutrition Insights /

 Previous scheduled presentations by David Plank at Global Food Forums events:

-Dietary Fibers, Cleaner Formulations & the New Nutrition Facts Label – NOT RECORDED DUE TO CANCELLATION OF IN PERSON EVENT
+Dietary Fibers, Sweeteners & the Nutrition Facts Label

 Formulating new food products with a high-protein and keto-friendly profile presents unique challenges for delivering the flavor and nutrition profiles expected by a discerning and expanding consumer market.
 Beyond the challenges of achieving the taste and texture to meet consumer appeal, complicated regulatory hurdles need to be addressed to properly label for protein content and claims.
 Insights into these issues will be discussed on a practical basis for product developers and manufacturers.
 This presentation will focus on a case study involving on the development of almond-based products for this target market.
 Additionally, the range of nutrition profiles which legitimately fit a keto-friendly profile will be reviewed.

 Most manufacturers must comply with FDA requirements for updated nutrition label information by January 1, 2020.
 FDA’s interpretation of “added sugar” and “dietary fiber” definitions have been evolving.
 The definitions have led to interest in use of consumer-friendly dietary fibers to sweeten products without increasing net carbs or added sugars on a label.
 However, this type of formulation may set up a company for legal actions.
 This presentation will discuss the valid analytical methods that you can use for selection of sweetener ingredients that conform with the new FDA regulations.
 A new class of sugar sweeteners with the health benefits of dietary fiber will also be discussed.